AreyanR/Sisyphus-Simulator-UE5-/README.md

 - WASD and arrow keys for movement
 - Spacebar to jump
 - When you walk up to the boulder, the character automatically gets into a pushing position
-- The letter "P" opens a pause menu
+- The esc key opens a pause menu

 ## Issues
 - Shadows are not showing up properly for the packaged game.